ovh/docs/pages/platform/ai-notebooks/how_to_cli_sharing/guide.en-gb.md

 ![image](images/ovh_login_token_page.png){.thumbnail}

-Paste the token we created earlier into the text box and click on `Connect`.
+Paste the token we created earlier in the text box and click on `Connect`.
 You should now see your notebook.

 You can now give this token to anyone that you wish to share the notebook with.